 - ~ Habitat conservation to recognise and conserve the biodiversity and geodiversity resource of the area including any specialist habitats and previously developed land which has achieved a high biodiversity value through natural succession. - ~ Species conservation to allow species to maintain their current distribution or status and should be designed to create new supporting habitats to enable species to increase.
 Priority and protected species within the development and the surrounding area must be identified and afforded appropriate protection. - ~ Protected sites conservation to identify and enhance national and locally protected sites in and around the development, by not isolating such sites and supporting the creation of appropriate new adjacent, linking or buffering habitats.
-Development should not result in unsustainable increases in recreational use. - ~ Net Gain all developments should provide net gains for biodiversity.
+Development should not result in unsustainable increases in recreational use. - ~ Improved water quality in local watercourses To contribute towards ensuring the watercourses within the Parish meet the water quality objectives proposed in the Water Framework Directive (WFD). - ~ Net gain all developments should provide net gains for biodiversity.
 Such net gains should be delivered on site.
 Where this is not possible then off site compensation will be required to ensure net gain and contribute to resilient and coherent local ecological networks.